Ind1eMonk3y/zessions/README.md

 ```

 - `cwd` : Directory where the sessions files are stored.
 This directory must exists, it won't be created !
-- `force_overwrite` : If set to `true`, an existing session file will be overwritten without asking the user for confirmation.
+- `force_overwrite` : If set to `true`, an existing session file will be overwritten without asking for confirmation.
-- `force_delete` : If set to `true`, an existing session file will be deleted without asking the user for confirmation.
+- `force_delete` : If set to `true`, an existing session file will be deleted without asking for confirmation.
 - `bdelete` : If set to `true`, existing buffers that are not modified will be deleted before restoring a session.
 - `verbose` : If set to `false`, messages about saved, deleted or restored sessions won't be printed under the statusline.